Wyntuition/jekyll-now/_posts/2017-09-19 Skillustrator write-up.md

 ## What's Next

-We will be looking to add features to Skillustrator as we start to understand what would be most useful.
-We had a good experiecne with Docker so we will be using that more in the .NET world, and Azure is really moving quickly so we're excited to try newer and even more efficient things like Docker for Azure.
+We had a good experiecne with ASP.NET Core on both Mac and Windows.
+We are excited to use it more, including leveraging .NET Standard.
+We also had a good experience with Docker so we will be using that more in the .NET world, and Azure is really moving quickly so we're excited to try newer and even more efficient things like Docker for Azure.

+We were interviewed on Channel9 about our experiecnes putting a containerized ASP.NET Core application in Azure.
+You can watch that [here](https://news.google.com) for more details.